-At the time of publication of this edition of GED For Dummies, 5th Edition, some states - Indiana, Iowa, Louisiana, Maine, Missouri, Montana, New Hampshire, New York, Tennessee, and West Virginia - don't offer the test.
-You can take the test in a neighboring state that allows non-residents to test.
+At the time of publication of this latest edition of GED Test Prep For Dummies, two states - Iowa and Maine - don't offer the test.
+And as of this writing, six states do not allow online testing: Florida, Hawaii, Massachusetts, New York, West Virginia, and Wyoming.
+You can take the test in a neighboring state that allows online or nonresident testing.
 Just select the state you'd like to test in when you set up your online account.
-This information changes periodically, so be sure to checkged.com/state-information-online-testing for the latest information.
-And remember: nearly all employers and higher education schools nationally accept your passing score.
+This information changes periodically, so be sure to check ged.com/about\test/price-and-rules for the latest information.
+And remember: Nearly all employers and higher education institutions nationally will accept your GED credential.